MOSAiC: Great Arctic expedition starts | The China Post

 In the past, you had to drill holes to measure the thickness of the ice, which is very time consuming.
 We developed a new method for this at AWI.
 We can use electromagnetic probes to measure the conductivity of the substrate.

 Ice is solid and therefore a poor electrical conductor, while the salt water underneath conducts electricity very well.
-That enables us to determine the distance between the ice and the water, which is the thickness of the ice.
+That enables us to determine the distance from the surface to the border between the ice and the water, which is the thickness of the ice.

 We will then compare the data with satellite data, in particular with the European CryoSat, which was specifically launched for ice cover measurements.
 This will allow us to observe how the ice grows and becomes thinner.